D-SECURE: Dual-Source Evidence Combination for Unified Reasoning in Misinformation Detection: Experiments

 \section{Experiments}

 We evaluate D-SECURE on two complementary axes: (i) local manipulation analysis on the DGM\textsuperscript{4} benchmark, and (ii) global factual verification on a 300-claim ClaimReview2024+ benchmark.
 This joint evaluation reflects the dual nature of multimodal misinformation, where content may be locally edited, globally fabricated, or both.
+We additionally evaluate D-SECURE on an extension to DGM\textsuperscript{4}, DGM\textsuperscript{4}+ and two external datasets VERITE and Fakeddit to evaluate the pipeline's generalization capability.